Home & Business Owners

 New water heater regulations start April 2015

-At A-1 Sewer and Drain Plumbing and Heating, we have been following this news closely, we are up-to-date on all the changes involved, and we are ready to help folks in any way we can.
+At A-1 Sewer and Drain Plumbing and Water Heaters, we have been following this news closely, we are up-to-date on all the changes involved, and we are ready to help folks in any way we can.

 Here are some of the ways homeowners and businesses will be affected by the new regulations and some tips on how to handle the situation:

 - If your water heater is in a small space, you may have to install a water heater with a smaller storage capacity because the new water heaters are a few inches taller and rounder than the one you have now.
 This will affect water heaters in places such as closets, alcoves, apartments, condos, and spaces where access is gained by using a narrow doorway.